Stalker handed restraining order after visiting Emma Raducanu’s home three times

 The court heard that Raducanu no longer feels “safe in her own home” and the stalking has “put a lot of stress on the family”.

-“She feels her privacy has been invaded, which makes her feel uncomfortable and uneasy,” said Ms Clewes.
+“She feels her privacy has been invaded, which makes her feel uncomfortable and uneasy,” said Clewes.

 Raducanu’s father also made a statement, telling the court he is “very worried about his daughter’s safety and security and concerned the man may want revenge” because he called the police.